Balancing Parenting and Entrepreneurship: 7 Strategies That Saved My Sanity

 4. Continually ask yourself what you have control over and what you don’t.

-The entire inspiration for this article stems from what happened to me today — it’s a Monday, so it’s one of my two days where I have childcare.
-At 11:00 am this morning, our internet went out, and it was out the entire day.
+The entire inspiration for this article stems from what happened to me today — it’s a Monday, and at 11:00 am this morning, our internet went out for the entire day.
 I found myself on the phone with a robot at Comcast cry-screaming, “DO YOU NOT UNDERSTAND!?
 IT’S ONE OF MY ONLY FU*KING DAYS ALL WEEK THAT I GET TO WORK AND YOU’RE TAKING IT AWAY FROM ME!”
 This was a live shot of me on the phone with an automated system.

 After hanging up, I asked myself the question: what do I have control over right now?
 And the answer was, “how you respond.”
 So, rather than repeatedly hate-calling Comcast (which I 100 percent thought about doing), I looked at my “must do” list and found things that didn’t involve the internet.
 Once they were done, I used the space to take a long shower and journal.
 I let go of any attachment to what I thought the day was going to look like and everything that I wanted to accomplish.
 Instead, I simply accepted with a smile how I could move forward based on what I could control.